-HU intends to ensure the adaptation of the EU risk analysis method and the implementation of the prospective action plan for air traffic security (air cargo protection and air passenger safety).
-To grant efficient protection, the relevant technical capacities and competencies of the bodies (such as LE authorities, contracted security partners and air traffic authority) involved in air transportation will also be improved.
+HU intends to ensure the adaptation of the EU risk analysis method and the implementation of the prospective action plan for air traffic security (e.g. air cargo protection, air passenger safety).
+To grant efficient protection, the relevant technical capacities and competencies of the LE authorities involved in air transportation will also be improved.

-- 1. Participation in international workshops, conferences (e.g. Radicalisation Awareness Network-RAN, European Anti-Corruption Network-EACN), study visits, conducting studies; capacity development of analysis work by procuring IT software and hardware tools - 2.
+- 1. Participation in international workshops, study visits, conducting studies; capacity development of analysis work by procuring IT software and hardware tools - 2.
 Technical development of monitoring e-content by procuring software and hardware tools - 3.
 Risk analysis method adaptation by participating in international expert platforms (e.g. in workshops, conferences), assurance of air traffic protection by procuring technical equipment

-• 10 officers participating in international workshops, forums, conferences and in the work of international networks, organisations - e.g. RAN, EACN and EPAC, IPES (European Partners Against Corruption and International Police Executive Symposium)

-- At least 1 authority with enhanced capacity to monitor and assess radicalisation, violent extremism/corruption - 1 implemented risk analysis method and action plan
+- 10 officers participating in international workshops, forums, conferences and in the work of international networks, organisations e.g. RAN, EACN and EPAC, IPES (European Partners Against Corruption and International Police Executive Symposium) - At least 1 authority with enhanced capacity to monitor and assess radicalisation, violent extremism/corruption - 1 implemented risk analysis method and action plan